AskerNC/projects-2021-m-m/dataproject/README.md

 # Data analysis project

-Our project is titled **Danish Unemployment** and is about how the Danish Unemployment has changed during the last 5 years.
-We both look at the general picture, but also seperate the unemployment into men and women.
+Our project is titled **Development in Danish unemployment, 2007-2020** and is about how the Danish Unemployment has changed during the period.
+We both look at the general picture both through the absolute number and through pct. change pr. month.
 We have also created a widget for looking at each municipality seperately.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).